emer/axon/README.md

 The `axon.Network` `CycleImpl` method in [`axon/network.go`](https://github.com/emer/axon/blob/master/axon/network.go) calls the following functions in order:

-* `GFmSpikes` on all `Prjn`s: integrates Raw and Syn conductances for each Prjn from spikes sent previously, into `GVals` organized by receiving neuron index, so they can then be integrated into the full somatic conductances in CycleNeuron.
+* `PrjnGatherSpikes` on all `Prjn`s: integrates Raw and Syn conductances for each Prjn from spikes sent previously, into `GVals` organized by receiving neuron index, so they can then be integrated into the full somatic conductances in CycleNeuron.

 * `GiFmSpikes` on all `Layer`s: computes inhibitory conductances based on total incoming FF and FB spikes into the layer, using the [FS-FFFB](https://github.com/emer/axon/tree/master/fsfffb) summary functions.

 * `CycleNeuron` on all `Neuron`s: integrates the Ge and Gi conductances from above, updates all the other channel conductances as described in [chans](https://github.com/emer/axon/tree/master/chans), and then computes `Inet` as the net current from all these conductances, which then drives updates to `Vm` and `VmDend`.
 If `Vm` exceeds threshold then `Spike` = 1.
 It also updates the neuron-level calcium variables that drive learning (`CaLrn`, `CaM`, `CaP`, `CaD` and `CaSpk` versions of these).

 * `SendSpike` on all `Neuron`s: for each neuron with `Spike` = 1, adds scaled synaptic weight value to `GBuf` ring buffer for efficiently delaying receipt of the spike per parametrized `Com.Delay` cycles.
-This is what the `GFmSpikes` then integrates.
+This is what the `PrjnGatherSpikes` then integrates.
 This is very expensive computationally because it goes through synapses on a msec Cycle scale.

 * `CyclePost` on all `Layer`s: a hook for specialized algorithms to do something special.